What is Petit Theft?

 Work with an Experienced Miami Criminal Defense Lawyer

-If you have been accused of committing any type of theft offense, start working with an experienced Miami criminal defense lawyer as soon as possible to start building your case’s defense strategy.
+If you have been accused of committing any type of theft offense, start working with an experienced Miami defense lawyer as soon as possible to start building your case’s defense strategy.
 Contact our team at Ratzan & Faccidomo, LLC today to schedule your initial consultation in our office, during which we can analyze the details of your case to help you determine the most effective defense strategy for your case.